Montreal Metro: Fares

 Fare payment is via a barrier system accepting magnetic tickets and RFID-like contactless cards.
-A rechargeable contactless smart card called "OPUS" was unveiled on April 21, 2008; it provides seamless integration with other transit networks of neighbouring cities by being capable of holding multiple transport tickets: tickets, books or subscriptions, a subscription for Montreal only and commuter train tickets.
-Moreover, unlike the magnetic stripe cards, which had been sold alongside the new OPUS cards up until May 2009, the contactless cards are not at risk of becoming demagnetized and rendered useless and do not require patrons to slide them through a reader.
+A rechargeable contactless smart card called Opus was unveiled on April 21, 2008; it provides seamless integration with other transit networks of neighbouring cities by being capable of holding multiple transport tickets: tickets, books or subscriptions, a subscription for Montreal only and commuter train tickets.
+Moreover, unlike the magnetic stripe cards, which had been sold alongside the new Opus cards up until May 2009, the contactless cards are not at risk of becoming demagnetized and rendered useless and do not require patrons to slide them through a reader.

-Since 2015, customers have been able to purchase an OPUS card reader to recharge their personal card online from a computer.
-In 2016, the STM is developing a smart phone application featuring NFC technology, which could replace the OPUS card.
+Since 2015, customers have been able to purchase an Opus card reader to recharge their personal card online from a computer.
+In April 2024, the ARTM added an option to recharge an Opus card directly from the Chrono mobile app.
+In 2016, the STM is developing a smart phone application featuring NFC technology, which could replace the Opus card.

 MétroVision

-Metro stations are equipped with MétroVision information screens displaying advertising, news headlines from the RDI, and MétéoMédia weather information, as well as STM-specific information regarding service changes, service delays and other information about using the system.
+Since 2004, metro stations are equipped with MétroVision information screens displaying advertising, news headlines and MétéoMédia weather information, as well as STM-specific information regarding service changes, service delays and other information about using the system.
 By the end of 2014, the STM had installed screens in all 68 stations.
 Berri–UQAM station was the first station to have these screens installed.

 Ridership

 Montreal Metro ridership has more than doubled since it opened: the number of passengers increased from 136 million in 1967 to 357 million in 2014.
 Montreal has one of North America's busiest public transportation systems with, after New York, the largest number of users compared to its population.
 However, this growth was not continuous: in the late 1960s and early 1990s, ridership declined during some periods.
 From 1996 to 2015, the number of passengers grew.
-Today, portions of the busiest lines, such as Line 1 between Berri–UQAM and McGill stations and Line 2 between Jean-Talon and Champ-de-Mars, experience overcrowding during peak hours.
+Today, portions of the busiest lines, such as the Green Line between Berri–UQAM and McGill stations and the Orange Line between Jean-Talon and Champ-de-Mars, experience overcrowding during peak hours.
 It is not uncommon for travellers in these sections to let several trains pass before being able to board.
 Conditions at these stations worsen in summer because of the lack of air conditioning and heat generated by the trains.